In Transit: The Route to Shangri-La Is Paved with Good Intentions

 The man who had asked for help said, “Someone take our car.”

 “Someone stole your car?”
-We were at a busy intersection where there seemed to place to park a car to steal other than two delivery spots by the bus lane.
+We were at a busy intersection where there seemed no place to even park a car other than two delivery spots by the bus lane.

 “Yes, steal our car.
 It was here”—the three of them pointed further along the boulevard—“and when we return it’s not here.”